ibm-cloud-docs/containers/cs_storage.md

     ```
     {: pre}

-4. Verify that the persistent volume is created.
+4. Verify that the PV is created.

     ```
     kubectl get pv
     ```
     {: pre}

-5. Create another configuration file to create your persistent volume claim.
-In order for the persistent volume claim to match the persistent volume object that you created earlier, you must choose the same value for `storage` and `accessMode`.
+5. Create another configuration file to create your PVC.
+In order for the PVC to match the PV object that you created earlier, you must choose the same value for `storage` and `accessMode`.
 The `storage-class` field must be empty.
-If any of these fields do not match the persistent volume, then a new persistent volume is created automatically instead.
+If any of these fields do not match the PV, then a new PV is created automatically instead.

     ```
     kind: PersistentVolumeClaim